nij-patel/review-processor/README.md

 ### Info
 This website was created as a class project for CS 1660: Intro to Cloud Computing at the University of Pittsburgh

-Authors: Daniel Pollock, Nij Patel
+Authors: Daniel Pollock, Nij Patel,

 ### How to Use